manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 <!-- example embedded_limit -->
 Embedded exceptions, wordforms, or stop words file size limit.
 Optional, default is 16K.

-When you create an index the above mentioned files can be either saved externally along with the index or embedded directly into the index.
-Files sized under `embedded_limit` get stored into the index.
+When you create a table the above mentioned files can be either saved externally along with the table or embedded directly into the table.
+Files sized under `embedded_limit` get stored into the table.
 For bigger files, only the file names are stored.
-This also simplifies moving index files to a different machine; you may get by just copying a single file.
+This also simplifies moving table files to a different machine; you may get by just copying a single file.

-With smaller files, such embedding reduces the number of the external files on which the index depends, and helps maintenance.
-But at the same time it makes no sense to embed a 100 MB wordforms dictionary into a tiny delta index.
+With smaller files, such embedding reduces the number of the external files on which the table depends, and helps maintenance.
+But at the same time it makes no sense to embed a 100 MB wordforms dictionary into a tiny delta table.
 So there needs to be a size threshold, and `embedded_limit` is that threshold.

 <!-- request CONFIG -->